carlospolop/CloudPEASS/README.md

 ### How It Works

+AWSPEAS uses an intelligent cascading approach to enumerate permissions:

-- **IAM Policy Enumeration:**
+1. **IAM Policy Enumeration (First Priority):**
    Retrieves and reviews all IAM policies attached to the compromised principal. *(Requires appropriate IAM permissions.)*

-- **Permission Simulation:**
+   - ✅ **If successful**: Skips simulation and brute-force entirely

+2. **Permission Simulation (Second Priority):**
-  If the previous technique didn't work, it simulates the effective permissions of the principal to determine what actions can be performed. *(Requires a single IAM permission.)*
+   If IAM retrieval fails, simulates the effective permissions of the principal using `simulate-principal-policy`. *(Requires a single IAM permission.)*

-- **Brute-Force Enumeration:**
+   - ✅ **If successful**: Skips brute-force

+3. **Brute-Force Enumeration (Automatic Fallback):**
-  If the previous technique didn't work, it systematically tests **List, Get, and Describe API calls via the AWS CLI**.
+   If both IAM and simulation fail (or are skipped), automatically tests **List, Get, and Describe API calls via the AWS CLI**.
-  - **Service Filtering:** Use the **`--aws-services`** flag to target only specific services for a faster enumeration process.
+   - **Service Filtering:** Use the **`--aws-services`** flag to target only specific services for faster enumeration.
-  - **Policy Inference:** Integrates a version of **[aws-Perms2ManagedPolicies](https://github.com/carlospolop/aws-Perms2ManagedPolicies)** to predict additional permissions based on the identified permissions and AWS managed policies.
+   - **Policy Inference:** Integrates a version of **[aws-Perms2ManagedPolicies](https://github.com/carlospolop/aws-Perms2ManagedPolicies)** to predict additional permissions based on identified permissions and AWS managed policies.

+**Note:** You can skip any technique using `--skip-iam-policies`, `--skip-simulation`, or `--skip-bruteforce` flags.

 ### Operational Security Considerations ⚠️

 - **Canary Account Detection:**
   AWSPEAS tries to detect if the AWS account ID appears to belong to a **Canary service**.
 If a canary account is suspected, you'll be prompted for confirmation before the tool proceeds.
 Moreover, after the first interaction with the AWS API, the name of the principal is also gathered and AWSPEAS use it to try to detect if the principal is a canary account.
-Note that at this pioint it might be **too late** because an API interaction has already been done, but at least you will be warned about it.
+Note that at this point it might be **too late** because an API interaction has already been done, but at least you will be warned about it.

 ### Authentication & Execution Requirements

 Before running AWSPEAS, ensure that you have:
+- **AWS CLI** installed and configured on your PATH
+- Either:
-- Properly configured the **AWS profile** (used to connect to the target AWS account)
+  - A properly configured **AWS profile** (used to connect to the target AWS account), or
-- The **AWS CLI** installed and configured on your PATH
+  - AWS credentials: **Access Key ID** and **Secret Access Key** (with optional **Session Token** for temporary credentials)

 ### AWSPEAS Help & Usage